trackle-iot/liblightmodbus/doc/modbusMaskWrite.3lightmodbus.md

 `uint8_t modbusMaskWrite( uint8_t *mask, uint16_t maskLength, uint16_t bit, uint8_t value );`

 ## DESCRIPTION
-The **modbusMaskWrite** writes *bit* bit in *mask* little-endian array of *maskLength* length to *value* value.
-It's useful when whole array is one long bit mask.
-When returned value is greater than 0, an error occurred.
+The **modbusMaskWrite** writes a single bit (on *bit* position) in little-endian array (*mask*) of *maskLength* length to *value* value.
+All non-zero bit values are assumed to be ones.
+The routine is very useful once whole array is treated like a single bit mask.
+When the returned value is greater than 1, an error has occurred.

 ## AUTHORS
 Jacek Wieczorek (Jacajack) - mrjjot@gmail.com